 The classic Emerson cocktail is very similar.
 To make it, shake 2 ounces gin, 1 ounce sweet vermouth, and 1/2 ounce each lemon juice and maraschino.

 How Strong Is the Martinez?

 As you might imagine with a cocktail made entirely of liquor, the Martinez is not a low-proof cocktail.
 Drinks of this style never are.

-With the recipe above, let's use a 30-proof vermouth, 80-proof gin, and 64-proof maraschino.
-In this example, we can estimate that the Martinez has an alcohol content of about 31% ABV (62 proof).
-That is not a light cocktail, so take it easy!
+If using a 30-proof vermouth, 80-proof gin, and 64-proof maraschino, you can estimate that the Martinez has an alcohol content of about 31 percent ABV (62 proof).
+That is not a light cocktail, so take it easy.

 The Martinez as the Father of the Martini

-We cannot have a discussion about the history of the Martini without speaking of the Martinez.
-The big question is: Which came first, the Martini or the Martinez?
-The answer is quite simple: the Martinez.
+You cannot have a discussion about the history of the martini without speaking of the Martinez.
+The Martinez came first.

-It is widely accepted that the Martinez had a direct influence on the creation of the Martini.
-A few accounts of the Martini's origin refer to Martinez, California where, I am told, a plaque still marks the occasion.
+It is widely accepted that the Martinez had a direct influence on the creation of the martini.
+A few accounts of the Martini's origin refer to Martinez, California where a plaque still marks the occasion.
 This town had an obvious and direct influence on naming the Martinez cocktail.

 The Martinez recipe is old.
 It was first printed in the 1887 edition of "The Bon Vivant's Companion: Or How to Mix Drinks" by Professor Jerry Thomas.
 It is Thomas who is credited with creating this sweet drink while working in California for a patron traveling to (where else?)
 Martinez.